libretime/libretime/docs/admin-manual/setup/install.md

 ./install --help
 ```

-Once the installation is completed, open [http://localhost:80](http://localhost:80) in order to complete the [setup wizard](#setup-wizard).
+Once the installation is completed, open [http://localhost:80](http://localhost:80) to complete the [setup wizard](#setup-wizard).

 :::note

-- If installed on a remote device, make sure to replace `localhost` with your server's ip address!
+- If installed on a remote device, make sure to replace `localhost` with your server's ip address.
-- If installed with a custom port, make sure to replace `80` with the custom port!
+- If installed with a custom port, make sure to replace `80` with the custom port.

 :::

 :::warning

-Make sure that you have configured a **firewall** and it is not blocking connection to the desired ports!
+Make sure that you have configured a **firewall** and it's not blocking connection to the desired ports.

 - [How to setup a firewall using UFW](../tutorials/setup-a-firewall-using-ufw.md)